Cozy Christmas Activities In and Around Oslo

 Where: Rolstad farm is located a 1-hour drive northeast of Oslo city center.
 Address: Rolstadvegen 50, 2170 Fenstad.

-Price: The price for a Norwegian Spruce is NOK 400-500.
+Price (in 2023): The price for a Norwegian Spruce is NOK 400-500.
 Subalpine Fir is NOK 500-700.
 The carriage ride costs NOK 580 and can take up to 5 people.
 The carriage ride must be pre-booked.

 Link to Rolstad farm